-These are the top 10 learning and development priorities we think every training leader should be focusing on this 2021 and beyond:
+These are the top 10 strategies we think every training leader should be focusing on for successful workplace learning:

 1) Creating personalized learning experiences